BIOGRAPHY – LINDA MASON HUNTER

 A PIONEER IN AMERICA'S GREEN MOVEMENT

 Linda's first book, The Healthy Home: An Attic-to-Basement Guide to Toxin-Free Living (Rodale Press, 1989) gained immediate press and public attention.
-A favorable review in The New York Times called the book "a sort of Whole Earth Catalog for the home," leading to multiple media appearances, including ABC-TV’s “Good Morning, America” and CNN’s “Daybreak.”
+A favorable review in The New York Times called the book "a sort of Whole Earth Catalog for the home," leading to multiple national media appearances, including a feature on "Good Morning, America" broadcast nationally.

-Formerly an editor with The Des Moines Register, Rodale Press, and Meredith Corporation, Linda travelled the U.S. searching for stories about houses, architects, and designers, and supervising photo shoots.
-She has freelanced for the past 30 years, winning international awards for feature writing and publishing in-depth articles about architecture, design, and living in balance with nature.
+Formerly an editor with The Des Moines Register, Rodale Press, and Meredith Corporation, Linda travelled the U.S. supervising photo shoots and searching for stories about houses, architects, and designers.
+She has freelanced for the past 30 years, winning national awards for feature writing and publishing in-depth articles about living in balance with nature.
 In 1994 she founded Healthy Home Designs marketing architect-designed home plans with blueprints and eco-specifications.
 One of these was featured in an 8-part television series on the PBS show “Hometime.”
-As a recognized thought leader she is often interviewed by the press.

 For more information, email Linda@Hunterink.com.